 Our free meal template details our recommendation for building your Whole30 plate, especially when you’re new to the program and your natural regulatory signals (hungry/full) haven’t kicked in yet.
 We make sure you get enough protein, fat, and veggies while still giving you some flexibility to accommodate those days when you’re not so hungry (or eating All the Things).
-However, your plate doesn’t have to look like our template, and for many who need to eat way more (big, strong athletes) or way less (smaller kiddos), remember that as long as the ingredients in your meal are 100% compatible, then it’s a Whole30 meal.
+However, your plate doesn’t have to look like our template, and for many who need to eat way more (professional athletes) or way less (smaller kiddos), remember that as long as the ingredients in your meal are 100% compatible, then it’s a Whole30 meal.

 For folks who are used to eating six small meals, it might take some time to get used to eating just three big ones, so try three established meals and a snack or two to start off.
 For those who work really long days, you might find that four full meals are in order.
 For kids and pregnant/nursing mothers, this recommendation goes right out the window!
 Snack away (just make sure you’re leaving a few hours between eating sessions, and not grazing ALL day).
 Sometimes, the way your day goes, you find you’re always a little hungry between lunch and dinner, and a mini-meal of some hard-boiled eggs, carrot sticks, and guacamole can see you through perfectly.
 The success of your Whole30 likely isn’t riding on whether or not you eat a snack, so use your hunger as your guide.